 Fast forward one year; two family members had their first babies.
 Again, I looked all around for a recording of baby lullabies as a gift and couldn’t find one that I found totally gentle, so I decided to record a dozen more lullabies and give it to them as a gift.
 They all had the same response as folks in the hospital.
 The songs are fairly short so it only added up to 30 minutes of music, which is not enough for a CD.
 Friends and family were adding this music to their baby photo slide shows, I was amazed on how cute that was.

-Fast forward another year: I now play my harp every week between concerts at the pediatric units of two Kaiser hospitals in Los Angeles; and Huntington Memorial.
+Fast forward another year: I now play my harp every week between concerts at the pediatric units and neonatal intensive care as well as the nurses’ stations in the maternity ward of two Kaiser hospitals in Los Angeles; and Huntington Memorial.
 When I interacted with the children, they would sing along on the songs they know.

 That inspired me to find all the lullabies and children’s melodies I could think of; and some tunes I loved as a little girl when I first started playing guitar.
 I wanted to record them all to give to patients and families that I met.

 I dove into recording all the rest of the tunes.
 It was actually a challenge because these are the simplest arrangements I’ve ever recorded.
 It’s not as easy as it sounds.
 I had a mocking bird keep showing up at my studio window every night.
 So if you listen closely on some of the tracks, you will hear him singing.
 The songs are all so short, and since there is no singing on them, I added some of my own sections to compliment the magic melodies inherent in the tunes.